U.S. Department of Transportation

 |Start Date:||August 15, 2011|

-(1) Investigate the relationship between reinforcement spacing and reinforcement strength.
+(2) Evaluate the relationship between reinforcement strength and spacing.

 |More Information URL(s):|

 |Expected Benefits:||The expected benefit is advancement of the design of geosynthetic reinforced soil walls and abutments.|

 |Deliverables:||Name: Research report and database.|

 Product Type(s): Research report, Data, Article

 Description: A research report will be published detailing the results of the experimentation.
 A database will also be developed with various soil types, reinforcement materials, reinforcement strengths, and reinforcement spacing.

 |FHWA Topics:||Roads and Bridges--Design|